simuxakadiscgolfgod/Space-Weather/README.md

 C. NOAA Radio Blackout Activity and Forecast

-No radio blackouts were observed over the past 24 hours.
+Radio blackouts reaching the R1 levels were observed over the past 24 hours.
+The largest was at Nov 20 2024 1948 UTC.

-Radio Blackout Forecast for Nov 20-Nov 22 2024
+Radio Blackout Forecast for Nov 21-Nov 23 2024

-              Nov 20        Nov 21        Nov 22
+              Nov 21        Nov 22        Nov 23
 R1-R2           50%           50%           50%
 R3 or greater   10%           10%           10%

-Rationale: Solar activity is expected to be low, with a chance for M-class flares (R1-R2; Minor-Moderate) activity and a slight chance of X-class (R3; Strong) events 20-22 Nov due primarily to the flare potential of Regions 3897 - which will rotate out of view by 21 Nov - and Regions 3899 and 3898.
+Rationale: Solar activity is expected to be low, with a chance for M-class flares (R1/R2-Minor/Moderate) and a slight chance of X-class (R3-Strong) events 21-23 Nov.

 ```